Haviv Rettig Gur

-Haviv Rettig Gur (חביב רטיג גור; born April 4, 1981) is an Israeli journalist who serves as the political correspondent and senior analyst for The Times of Israel.
+Haviv Rettig Gur (חביב רטיג גור; born 4 April 1981) is an Israeli journalist, political analyst and commentator.
+He is senior analyst at The Times of Israel and Middle East analyst at The Free Press.
+His work has focused on Israeli politics, regional affairs, Jewish identity, and relations between Israel and the Jewish diaspora.

-Early life
+Early life and education

-Haviv Rettig (later Rettig Gur) was born in Jerusalem.
-His parents were American-Jewish immigrants to Israel.
-He lived in the United States from 1989 to 1999, returning to Israel in 1999 to serve in the Nahal Brigade of the Israel Defense Forces as a combat medic.
-Rettig Gur graduated from Hebrew University in 2010.
+Rettig Gur was born in Jerusalem to American-Jewish immigrants to Israel.
+He lived in the United States from 1989 to 1999 before returning to Israel, where he served in the Nahal Brigade of the Israel Defense Forces as a combat medic.
+He graduated from the Hebrew University of Jerusalem in 2010.